 While you can’t stop thinking of how amazing your trip will be, traveling may expose you to germs and viruses and interfere with your regular exercise and diet routine.
 This may throw your health off course and make you sick.
 However, I’m sure you definitely don’t plan on falling ill while traveling or on vacation.
-So let’s find out how to stay healthy when traveling!
+So let’s find out how to stay healthy while traveling!

 This article gives you simple tips you can follow to ensure a smooth journey and that you get to your destination as healthy as before the journey began.

-1. Avoid aisle seats
+1. Avoid aisle seats on planes

 Whether traveling by bus or plane, the seat you choose is a big deal.
 Always select a seat that’s away from where everyone else is passing.
 This will not only give you rest from a neighbor that makes you get up each time, but it will also minimize your exposure to germs.